Integrating Axe Developer Hub with CI/CD platforms

 fi

-If the web service returns a server error, curl will exit with an exit code of 22 (with no response output) due to the --fail option.
-You can instead use the --fail-with-body option to also return the response JSON on standard output upon failure.
-See Error Responses for more information.
+If the web service returns a server error, curl --fail exits with code 22 and suppresses the response body.
+Use the --fail-with-body option to also return the response JSON as part of standard output.